McDonald Mariga: Return to Parma

 On 4 September 2014, Mariga re-signed with Parma, the team he left to join Inter in 2010.

 Latina

-In January 2016 he was signed by Serie B club Latina.
+In January 2016, he was signed by Serie B club Latina.

 Oviedo

 On 31 July 2017, Mariga signed a one-year deal with Spanish Segunda División club Real Oviedo.

 International career

-Mariga scored his first international goal for Kenya against Swaziland on 25 March 2007.
+McDonald Mariga made his debut for the senior national team of Kenya national football team in 2003.
+Over the span of roughly fifteen year until 2018, he remained a part of the national team.
+He scored his first international goal on 25 March 2007, in a match against Eswatini national football team (then Swaziland).
+At the end of his international career, Mariga had earned 40 caps and scored five goals for Kenya.
+As a defensive midfielder, his role was not primarily goal-scoring, but rather, he contributed in midfield through defensive duties, ball recovery, distribution, and providing experience and composure to the national side, especially given his exposure in top European leagues.
+During his time with the Kenyan team, Mariga’s presence on the pitch was significant, as he combined international experience with technical ability and physical presence — qualities that helped stabilize Kenya’s midfield in many matches and qualifying campaigns.

 Personal life

 Mariga's father, Noah Wanyama, a left-winger, played for A.F.C.
 Leopards and the Kenya national football team.
-His younger brother Victor Wanyama is also a professional football player, while his other brothers Thomas and Sylvester are also footballers in the Kenyan Premier League.
+His younger brother Victor Wanyama was also a professional football player, while his other brothers Thomas and Sylvester are also footballers in the Kenyan Premier League.
 Their younger sister Mercy was the captain of the Lang'ata High School basketball team, and previously played football and netball.

 In 2013, Mariga ended his engagement to his long-time Rwandese fiancée Ariane Umutoni, after relations between the couple reportedly deteriorated.